 Exclusions: PHE 250H/PHE 350H, students enrolled in the CTEP program may not enrol in an educational placement.

-Prerequisites: You must have followed the appropriate pre-course procedures in the year preceding course enrolment, be entering 3rd year (or higher), and obtain instructor approval.
+Prerequisites: You must have followed the appropriate precourse procedures in the year preceding course enrolment, be entering 3rd year (or higher), and obtain instructor approval.
 Notes: Classroom/tutorial sessions are two hours per week in addition to placement hours.
-For more information on the KPE Professional Placement Program visit www.physical.utoronto.ca/ Undergraduate/Current\Students/Placements.aspx.
+For more information visit the professional placement page on our website.

 Please refer to pg.
-51 for information on ancillary fees.
+53 for information on ancillary fees.